James Vann Johnston Jr.: Bishop of Kansas City-St. Joseph

-On September 15, 2015, Pope Francis named Johnston as bishop of the Diocese of Kansas City-St. Joseph.
+On September 15, 2015, Pope Francis named Johnston as bishop of Kansas City-St. Joseph.
 He was installed on November 4, 2015, in the Cathedral of the Immaculate Conception in Kansas City.

 On June 27, 2016, in a special church service, Johnston apologized to victims of sexual abuse in the diocese for the abuse itself and the cover-up by the church.
-His predecessor as bishop, Robert Finn, had pleaded guilty in 2012 to a charge of failing to report an individual abusing a child.
+His predecessor, Bishop Robert Finn, had pleaded guilty in 2012 to a charge of failing to report an individual abusing a child.In March 2021, Johnston announced the laicization in December 2020 of Reverend Michael Tierney, who had multiple credible accusations of sexual abuse of children.

-On September 14, 2020, just before the 2020 US presidential election, Johnston sent a controversial letter to parishioners in the diocese.
+Viewpoints

+Abortion

+In May 2009, noting that US President Barack Obama "has taken steps on multiple fronts to undermine the protection of innocent human life", Johnston said the decision of the University of Notre Dame to have Obama deliver the commencement speech at its graduation ceremony and receive an honorary degree was "saddening and bewildering."
+Johnston also said,"While we must pray for our president, respect his office, and acknowledge and support the good things he does to lead our nation, it is also our duty to make known our opposition to those actions and decisions that stand in direct opposition to the moral law and the foundational principals of America."On September 14, 2020, just before the 2020 US presidential election, Johnston sent a controversial letter to parishioners in the diocese.
 In the letter, Johnston asked voters to examine which party supported so-called moral issues such as abortion rights.
-When asked if Johnston was endorsing Republican Party candidates, he said that he was only asking voters to vote their conscience.
+When asked if he was endorsing Republican Party candidates, Johnston said that he was only asking voters to vote their conscience.

-On March 23, 2021, Johnston announced the laicization in December 2020 of Michael Tierney, a former priest in the Diocese of Kansas City- St. Joseph.
-Tierney, who died in December, had faced multiple credible accusations of sexual abuse of children.